Segmenting: What works for whom

 Looking at specific and pre-defined groups of people in a larger sample

 One method of doing segmentation is to include a broad group of people in a trial and look at whether the intervention has different effects on different people.
-In 2014, the BIU worked with St Vincent’s Hospital to encourage more people to show up to their outpatient appointments.
+In 2014, the BIU worked with St Vincent’s Hospital to encourage more people to show up to their outpatient appointments (PDF, 507 KB).
 The hospital was already sending reminder text to their patients, however, even with these reminders 14 per cent of people still missed their appointments.
 These missed appointments were costing the hospital $125 each time, and added up to hundreds of thousands of dollars a year.
-You can read a longer description of the trial here.

 A lot of different people have hospital appointments.
 Within this sample, we wanted to look at whether there was a specific group of people that we should focus our attention on.
 Using available data, we found that: